 - The architecture, openness, space and light are stunning

 - Spotting seals, dolphins and sea birds from the patio.
 In season, you may even see Southern Right Whales on their migration

-- Great for families with older children; bags of space, right on an unspoilt beach, and pool toys and boogie boards to keep kids amused
+- Great for families; bags of space, right on an unspoilt beach, and pool toys and boogie boards to keep kids amused

 - Sundowner drinks, looking out to sea, with candle lanterns lighting your boardwalk

 - The discreet live-in houseman, Chris, who makes fantastic coffee, cleans up after you and generally ensures you have a fantastic stay

 - There are no twin rooms